lukfd/farmerselevator/README.md

 - [x] Add image attribuition
 - [x] Send notification if in homepage received a new order
 - [x] Populate map in index page with elevators addresses
-- [ ] Save PDF when new orders and send email
 - [x] Restrict to who can signup as elevator

 **1.0.3**